missmatsuko/matsuko.ca/src/data/blog/looking-for-the-best-asl-group-video-chat-app.md

 - Lot of web apps were buggier and/or missing key features in desktop apps
 - Cropping video based on orientation
 - Captions
+- Chat covering videos
+- Can't share screen and ASL on video at same time
+- Order of people

 ## The finalists